nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

     the RDP server.
 You can use `xrdp` to remotely access the Linux desktop.
 To do so, you need to utilize the RDP client.
 Moreover, xrdp delivers a login to the remote machines employing Microsoft RDP.
-This is why a user with password is necessary to setup on such VM.
+This is why a user with the password is necessary to access the VM.
 You can refer to [this guide](#how-to-enable-remote-desktop-protocol-using-xrdp-on-ubuntu) on how to install and configure an RDP server using xrdp on a Ubuntu server and access it using an RDP client from your local machine.